opal-project-dev/fluidity/packages/contracts/test-report.md

     ✓ mint(): reverts when beneficiary is address(0)
-    ✓ increaseAllowance(): increases an account's allowance by the correct amount ✓ decreaseAllowance(): decreases an account's allowance by the correct amount ✓ sendToLQTYStaking(): changes balances of LQTYStaking and calling account by the correct amounts (48ms) ✓ Initializes PERMIT_TYPEHASH correctly
+    ✓ increaseAllowance(): increases an account's allowance by the correct amount ✓ decreaseAllowance(): decreases an account's allowance by the correct amount ✓ sendToOPLStaking(): changes balances of OPLStaking and calling account by the correct amounts (48ms) ✓ Initializes PERMIT_TYPEHASH correctly
     ✓ Initializes DOMAIN_SEPARATOR correctly
     ✓ Initial nonce for a given address is 0